Teaching Internship in Maharashtra, India

 |Teaching boys outside of their classroom in India.

-A Journey to Rural India Begins With Two Trains, a Bus, a Rickshaw, and a Motorcycle
+A Journey to Rural India Begins With Two Trains, a Bus, a Rickshaw and a Motorcycle

-When I came back to Mumbai to spend the summer of 2012 at home after my sophomore year in college, I knew I wanted to do something productive with the three months that stretched out in front of me.
+When I came back to Mumbai to spend the summer at home after my sophomore year in college, I knew I wanted to do something productive with the three months that stretched out in front of me.
 After much research, I finally found an internship with an environmental organization called Vanahakti, based in Mumbai.
 Vanashakti literally means "power of the forests."

 My initial job was to help Vanashakti’s team with legal research for the environment related Public Interest Litigations that they would be filing with various Mumbai courts.
 In my first week at work, I learned that Vanashakti also ran a number of education and employment initiatives in a rural part of the state called Wada, located around five hours away from Mumbai.
 The staff at Vanashakti reached out to interested rural schools in Wada and offered weekly Environmental Education Classes to their students.